How to Treat Blisters on a Long-Distance Walk

 In my last article I looked at how to prevent blisters, but what should you do if you follow all the precautions and still manage to get a blister when you’re out on your walk?

 A lot depends on where you are at the time.
-Although you should probably stop walking, rest and give blisters the chance to heal in their own time, clearly if you’re out in the middle of a walk you cannot just stop, especially if you’re in a remote location and you have to walk back to your car.
+Although you should probably stop walking, rest and give blisters the chance to heal in their own time, clearly if you’re out in the middle of a walk you cannot just stop, especially if you’re out in a remote location.

 In this case, you need to do what you can to ease the pain and minimise any further damage, so you can at least continue walking.